tamionv/problem-tools/README.md

 ## Version 1.1

 * Added in capability for multiple generators, given by a column `generator` in the configuration.
 By default the generator is just `generator`.
 These are generated using `make`.

+## Version 1.2

+* Added in "implicit carry-over" for parameters.
+Thus leaving a table cell blank will just "carry-over" the old value.
+The implicit values for the `#` and `generator` columns are `1` and `generator` respectively.